Skip to content

 Foundation for Continuous Improvement

-Periodic SLA reports reveal trends: if a particular type of incident keeps recurring, it indicates an underlying problem that needs to be addressed.
+Periodic SLA reports reveal trends: if a type of incident recurs constantly, it indicates an underlying problem that needs to be resolved.
 Without data, systematic improvement is impossible.

 Signs of a Poor SLA

-Be cautious if your support contract exhibits any of these characteristics:
+Be wary if your support contract shows any of these characteristics:

-• No defined timeframes: “we will respond as soon as possible” is not a commitment
+• No defined times: “we will respond as soon as possible” is not a commitment

 • No priority distinction: a downed server is not the same as a question about Excel

-• No metrics: if it is not measured, it cannot be improved or claimed against
+• No metrics: if it is not measured, it cannot be improved or disputed

-• No penalties: an SLA without consequences for non-compliance is merely a statement of intent
+• No penalties: an SLA without consequences for non-compliance is just a statement of intent

-• Excessive fine print: exclusions that hollow out the substance of the commitments
+• Excessive fine print: exclusions that hollow out the commitments

 Key Questions Before Signing an SLA